mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

         html_attr(name="href") %>>% unlist %>>% as.character -> bref_player_id
 {% endhighlight %}

-<p>Using R formatting code we delete unnecessary rows and create a column called <i>bref_player_id</i> to assign each player's unique reference id.
-We're trimming out characters from the href attributes we don't need, leaving only the reference ids</p>
+Using R formatting code we delete unnecessary rows and create a column called <i>bref_player_id</i> to assign each player's unique reference id.
+We're trimming out characters from the href attributes we don't need, leaving only the reference ids.

 {% highlight rout %}
 df %>>% nrow() -> rows